 Fear and anxiety can manifest in different ways.
-Please seek advice from a veterinary behaviourist if your dog is showing signs of anxiety such as: separation distress, vocalising in your absence, freezing on walks, sleep aggression, resource guarding (aggression associated with food or toys, etc.), excessive fear, difficulty in toilet training, g owling and lunging at people within the home, inter dog aggression (familiar and unfamiliar dogs), and destructive behaviour.
+Please seek advice from a veterinary behaviourist if your dog is showing signs of anxiety such as: separation distress, vocalising in your absence, freezing on walks, sleep aggression (aggression associated with the dog being startled when they are woken suddenly from sleep), resource guarding (aggression associated with food or toys, etc.), excessive fear, difficulty in toilet training, growling and lunging at people within the home, inter dog aggression (familiar and unfamiliar dogs), and destructive behaviour.